JavierGonzalez/BMP/README.md

 ### Requirements to participate

-1. Your address is inside a coinbase output in the last `4,032 blocks` of the coin you are mining, be it BTC, BCH or BSV.
+1. Your address is inside a coinbase output in the last `4,032 blocks` of Bitcoin Cash (BCH).
 2. Recommended: Trezor hardware wallet (Use a new account, with fund for fees only).

 <br  />